 How Do Cats and Dogs Fight?

 Dogs and cats are very different species.
-There are some similarities between the two when they are in the wild.
-Both species are quite antagonistic, although we don’t see the level of aggression in animals that have been socialized.
+There are some similarities between the two in the wild, as both species are quite antagonistic.
+However, we don’t see the level of aggression in socialized animals.

-When it comes to first impressions, dogs and cats may easily misunderstand the signals put out by the other one.
-For example, when a dog wags its tail, it is a sign that he is happy and playful.
-When a cat flicks his tail back and forth, it usually means that kitty is at the least not happy if not downright angry.
+When it comes to first impressions, dogs and cats sometimes misunderstand the signals put out by the other one.
+For example, when a dog wags its tail, it’s a sign that he is happy and playful.
+When a cat flicks his tail back and forth, it usually means your kitty is downright angry.

 What a dog might intend to be a friendly gesture can be easily mistaken by the cat as aggression.
-For example, the dog might want to play but the cat sees this as an intrusion on his space and flees the scene.
-The dog, who loves to chase after smaller animals instinctively will go after the kitty not really realizing that cats do not like to be chased.
+For example, the dog might want to play, but the cat sees this as an intrusion on his space and flees the scene.
+The dog, who loves to chase smaller animals instinctively, will go after the kitty, not realizing that cats do not like to be chased.

-Dogs are not always the aggressors though.
-It is common for cats to stand up to doga by arching their backs, hissing or even swiping at the dog with his paw; claws fully extended of course.
+Dogs aren’t always the aggressors, though.
+It’s common for cats to stand up to dogs by arching their backs, hissing, or even swiping at the dog with his paw, claws fully extended.
 When confronted by this behavior, some dogs will respond by becoming afraid of cats in general.

-There might be trouble if the dog is raised in an environment where chasing and harming cats is encouraged.
+There might be trouble if the dog is raised in an environment that encourages chasing and harming cats.
 This type of behavior and environment is not healthy for anyone.
 These domesticated animals are quite capable of living harmoniously, and their aggression should not be encouraged.

 Similarities In Instinctual Behaviors